SugarAI-HQ/CopilotOne/sdks/js/README.md

 }
 ```

-We are taking a exmple of a todo App.
-To track User's Current Screen Context using `useStateCopilot`
+In a todo App, Track Live Screen context for current user using `useStateCopilot`

 ```js